MatsMoll/matsmoll.github.io/_posts/2025-08-12-smoketesting-ml-pipelines.md

 Random data is good, but sometimes you need controlled patterns.

-## Defining only a few columns with RandomDataSource
+## Defining a known pattern
-Let’s make a simple rule:
+Let’s make a known pattern with the following rules:
 - Wines with alcohol > 12 get quality = 8
 - Wines with alcohol <= 12 get quality = 4